franciscorafart/taas-backend/README.md

 - Routes: API endpoints
 - Use Cases: Business logic
 - Gateways: Layer that interacts with the database.
-All CRUD TypeORM methods go in here.
+All CRUD methods here,
 - Entity: DB Models.
-No methods here, just PostgreSQL tables.
+No methods here, just Mongo schemas.

 Other folders: